recursionlab/koriel-asi-project/README.md

 1. Prefer snake_case for Python files and directories.
 2. Keep imports relative within `src` and avoid executing heavy code at import time.
 3. Consolidate duplicated logic in scripts into reusable functions under `src`.
-4. Pin dependencies in `requirements.txt` and keep it in sync with `pyproject.toml`.
+4. Declare runtime dependencies in `pyproject.toml` and regenerate `requirements.txt` using `scripts/generate_requirements.py` when needed.
 5. Add new tests alongside features and ensure `pytest` passes.

 ## Next Steps